 Nettle herbs have antifungal, anti-bacterial, astringent, and anti-inflammatory properties that deeply cleanse irritants and remove flakes.
 These skin conditioning properties can alleviate scalp issues like eczema and seborrheic dermatitis.

-What’s more, the natural antihistamines and antimicrobial properties in nettle kill or slow down the production of bacteria and fungi that causes dandruff.
+What’s more, the natural antihistamines and antimicrobial properties in nettle kill or slow down the production of bacteria and fungi that cause dandruff.
 The activity of histamines is blocked by antihistamines that can help relieve atopic itching and irrational scalp.

 6 .
 Adds Instant Shine